-On the off chance that there is data on our worksheet we don’t have to see, we can hide those which we would rather not see.
+On the off chance that there is data on our worksheet we don’t have to see, we can hide those that we would rather not see.
 Then, when we want that information, we can disclose it by following a few strategies.
-In this article, we will learn how to unhide rows in excel.
+In this article, we will learn how to unhide rows in Excel.

 We will utilize this basic dataset which contains some item names and the complete sell information in the long stretch of January to March.